jeffrey-l-turner/dotfiles/README.md

 dotfiles.git
 ============
-Clone and run this on  new instances for headless setup or use on MAC OS to configure `ssh`, `bash`, `node`, `vim`, and `emacs` development environment as follows:
+Clone and run this on  new instances for headless setup, Cygwin or MAC OS to configure `ssh`, `bash`, `node`, `vim`, and `emacs` development environment as follows:

 ```sh